FlorianRakos/IoT-NotCapricorns/TeamThree/Volkers Part.md

  * ??? which section of the instances providing encrypted communication, provides the configuration option for SSL/TLS?
  * ??? what options can be configured for SSL/TLS encryption?

-## 10. Explore the SSL/TLS Configuration Options of mqttbroker
+## 10. Explore the SSL/TLS Configuration Options of mqttbroker part 2
 *Tasks (group): Port IoT Scenarios to mqttbroker:*
 1. Select a cool and working IoT scenario.
 2. Duplicate selected arduino sketches and/or iotempower configurations.